Bleak House in Two Volumes

 Description

-Two navy blue 3/4 textured leather binding, gold tooling on spine, speckles on three edges, intact, good condition.
+Two navy blue 3/4 textured leather binding, gold tooling on spine, speckles on three edges, intact.
+Illustrations throughout.
+Good condition.